-- Archie is a Solution Architect that propose, prove and deploy the IoT Foundation platform to the LOB.
-He decides in integration strategies and architectures for the new IoTF platform, existing business systems and devices in production.
+- Archie is a Solution Architect that proposes, proves, and deploys the IoT Foundation platform to the LOB.
+He decides on integration strategies and architectures for the new IoTF platform, existing business systems, and devices in production.

-- Chris is an Application Developer that works in the LOB, in IT or with a 3rd party.
+- Chris is an Application Developer that works in the LOB, in IT, or with a 3rd party.
 He develops IoT industry applications for the LOB.
-He uses DevOps capabilities to develop, deploy and fix applications that integrates IoT Foundation device data and Bluemix services.
+He uses DevOps capabilities to develop, deploy and fix applications that integrate IoT Foundation device data and Bluemix services.

-- Dave is an Chip Engineer that develops silicon devices and sensors.
-He delivers chips, devices and boards for industry and consumer products.
-Dave may work at en OEM that delivers chips to devices that ACME integrate into its products.
+- Dave is a Chip Engineer that develops silicon devices and sensors.
+He delivers chips, devices, and boards for industry and consumer products.
+Dave may work at an OEM that delivers chips to devices that ACME integrates into its products.

 - Devon is a Device Developer that integrates HW and SW into devices and appliances.
 He develops and maintains device firmware that securely connects devices to IoT Foundation.
-Devon may work at en OEM that delivers devcies that ACME integrate into its products.
+Devon may work at an OEM that delivers devices that ACME integrates into its products.

 - Sally is a LOB System Operator.
-She handles the day to day system operations on customer IoTF organizations by on-boarding new users, and makes sure that new device types and devices are registered, are behaving, and are up to date with recent secure firmware.
+She handles the day-to-day system operations on customer IoTF organizations by onboarding new users and making sure that new device types and devices are registered, are behaving, and are up to date with recent secure firmware.

 - Adam is a LOB Security Analyst.
-He ensures security by proactively by creating rules that detects threats and prevents breaches.
+He ensures security by proactively creating rules that detect threats and prevent breaches.
 He creates automation that acts on misbehaving devices and users.
 And he ensures compliance through audits.

 - Ryan is a LOB Data Scientist.
 He knows all about the industry data delivered from devices and the algorithms that provide meaningful analytics.
 He implements advanced algorithms as services to be used by the LOB analysts and LOB industry applications.

-- Lester is a Service Delivery Manager responsible for a SLA with a client to the LOB.
-He, and his team of maintenance engineers, are on or near the client site and managed equipment and uses the IoT Foundation platform and LOB industry applications to monitor, plan and service equipment.
+- Lester is a Service Delivery Manager responsible for an SLA with a client to the LOB.
+He, and his team of maintenance engineers, are on or near the client site and manage equipment and use the IoT Foundation platform and LOB industry applications to monitoring, plan, and service equipment.

 Lifecycle scenario view of the IoT personas covering Discover > Getting started > Everyday use > Manage and upgrade.